Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/Reports/GenAI.md

 Unsupervised learning is a branch of **machine learning** where the model learns patterns from **unlabeled data**.
 Unlike supervised learning (where you know the correct output), unsupervised learning works on data where you don’t have labels or explicit outcomes to predict.

 #### **How it Works**:
-- **The Model’s Goal**: The model tries to identify hidden structures or patterns in the data without any predefined labels.
+- **Goal**: The model tries to identify hidden structures or patterns in the data without any predefined labels.
 - **Examples of Unsupervised Learning Techniques**:
   - **Clustering**: Grouping data points into clusters based on similarity (e.g., K-means clustering, hierarchical clustering).
   - **Dimensionality Reduction**: Reducing the number of features while preserving the most important information (e.g., PCA – Principal Component Analysis).